civboot/fngi/notes/defer.md

 > However, we have a lot of room on the jmp command.
 I think it makes the most
 > sense to put it there, since defers will be very frequently used.

+When the function rets, it actually returns into the last encountered defer block.
+This will hard-jump to previous defer blocks until the first one, which will ret like a "normal" function.

 ## Use and Examples

 Conceptually, defer statements work by putting a defer block of code on a stack.